measure-sh/measure/.github/CONTRIBUTING.md

   ```
   fix(backend): frames not ingesting

-  as you can see this is a really really really long line that is exceeding the allowed limit of max characters per line
+  this is a really really really long line that is exceeding the allowed limit of max characters per line
   ```

 ### ✅ Good Commits